 In an ever-changing world driven by social media, Ashley’s on top of foodie trends ranging from the cauliflower diet to the celery juice cleanse and is a sought-after guest on countless talk and news shows weighing in on the healthy food movement.
 She’s appeared on Amazon Live, California Live,Your California Life, FOX40 News in Sacramento, Great Day Fresno, Las Vegas Now, Good Day Sacramento and Tucson Morning Blend.
 She’s also a go-to nutritionist and wellness expert in print and was featured in Parade totalbeauty, Howstuffworks.

 Some of her self-styled TV tabletop segments include Nutrition for Pregnancy, Pandemic Work from Home Healthy Snacking, Three Easy Tips to Stay Hydrated, Five Immune Boosting Foods and No Problem Healthy Desserts.

-A marathon runner and in top physical shape, Ashley’s been a runway, fitness and commercial model for ten years.
-She’s worked with such major companies as Mercedes Benz USA Luxury Cars, Marriot Hotels, the National Football League, Nordstrom’s and Macy’s.
+A marathon runner and in top physical shape, Ashley’s also been a runway, fitness and commercial model for ten years.
+She’s worked with such major companies as Mercedes Benz USA Luxury Cars, Marriott Hotels, the National Football League, Nordstrom’s and Macy’s.